 Kernel Mode Cryptographic Primitives Library performs pair-wise consistency checks upon each invocation of RSA, ECDH, and ECDSA key-pair generation and import as defined in FIPS 140-2.
-SP 800-56A conditional self-tests are also performed.
-A continuous RNG test (CRNGT) is used for the random number generators of this cryptographic module.
-All approved and non-approved RNGs have a CRNGT.
-The SP 800-90 DRBGs have health tests.
-A pair-wise consistency test is done for Diffie-Hellman.
+A continuous DRBG test (CDRBGT) is used for the random number generators and the Deterministic

+Random Bit Generator (DRBG) of this cryptographic module, which includes the SP 800-90A AES-256 CTR DRBG.
+All approved and non-approved DRBGs have a CDRBGT.
 If the conditional self-test fails, the module will not load and status will be returned.
 If the status is not STATUS_SUCCESS, then that is the indicator a conditional self-test failed.